 - Provide proof of an Internal chart review as normally required by an accrediting agency such as TJT, AAAHC, AAAASF, IMQ, MEDICARE or a similar accrediting body; or

 The ABHRS Board of Directors has created 2 practice performance surveys (three-week post-op and one-year post-op) which will serve to assist you in evaluating how your patients view you, your practice, your staff, the procedure the patient underwent, and your facility.
-If you do not currently utilize internal chart reviews or patient satisfaction surveys, you may choose either of the following to fulfill this requirement.
+You may find blank surveys by clicking the link below.

 You participate in the program from the first day you are certified by the ABHRS.
 It is not something you join in the future.
 You take part in the program as a result of being a Diplomate of the ABHRS.
-After the expiration of eight years, and prior to the completion of ten years, you will be required to complete an application to take the MOC re-certification exam.
-At the time you complete the application you must self verify you meet all components of the program and take the MOC re-certification examination.
+After the expiration of eight years, and prior to the completion of ten years, you will be required to complete an application to take the Maintenance of Certification (MOC) re-certification exam.
+At the time you complete the application you must self verify you meet all components of the program and take the Maintenance of Certification (MOC) re-certification examination.
 Upon passing the examination and completing all components, you are re-certified for an additional 10 year period.
 The ABHRS, at their sole discretion, may ask for additional documentation, if they so choose, for proof of your self verification.
-The re-certification exam application is available online at www.abhrs.org or through the Administrative Office.
+The re-certification exam application is available online at www.abhrs.org or through the Central Office.

-Candidates may register to self verify completion of applicable components and challenge the recertification examination of the MOC program at the end of their 8th year of certification.
-Candidates must complete all MOC requirements prior to completion of their 10th year of certification.
+Candidates may register to self verify completion of applicable components and challenge the recertification examination of the Maintenance of Certification (MOC) program at the end of their 8th year of certification.
+Candidates must complete all Maintenance of Certification (MOC) requirements prior to completion of their 10th year of certification.
 The ABHRS reserves the right to request additional documentation as necessary to confirm satisfactory completion of professional standards, completion of Continuing Medical Education hours, and proof of practice performance in addition to requiring a diplomate pass the re-certification examination.

 How much continuing medical education will be required?